 “They married in a happy and uplifting service at St George’s Chapel, Windsor Castle”

-Instead of glorifying the wedding of the super rich the insubordinate has decided to list events that transpired around the same time as the wedding that deserve the same amount or even more exposure than the wedding.
+Instead of glorifying the wedding of the super rich, the insubordinate has decided to list events that transpired around the same time as the wedding that deserve the same amount, if not more exposure.
 In no particular order:

 - The Cuban airliner that crashed moments after taking off from the international Havana airport.
 Killing over 100 people and leaving only 3 survivors.
 An official investigation is already underway.